Deutsche Bank co-CEOs face painful shareholder rebuke at AGM

 By Kathrin Jones

-FRANKFURT Deutsche Bank (DBKGn.DE) faces a potential shareholder revolt on Thursday as discontent with management grows following record fines, lagging profits and a restructuring plan criticised as too little, too late.
+FRANKFURT, May 18 Deutsche Bank faces a potential shareholder revolt on Thursday as discontent with management grows following record fines, lagging profits and a restructuring plan criticised as too little, too late.

 Top managers could suffer a painful rebuke when shareholders vote whether to approve their 2014 performance at the company's annual meeting.